zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Removes all elements from a set or table.

-   :v: The set or table
+   :param v: The set or table

 .. zeek:id:: close
    :source-code: base/bif/zeek.bif.zeek 2054 2054